neiltengbumroong/LoginSystemV1/README.md

 <br/>

 ## How to Run ##
-* Clone or fork the repository containing the source files <br/>
+* Clone or fork the repository containing the source files. <br/>
 * Use the following command to compile the program:
 ```
 mvn clean package